 Sewer Line Clean-Out

-The sewer clean-out is only there for emergencies and regular cleaning.
+The sewer clean-out or main house trap is only there for emergencies and regular cleaning.
 It is usually found in a cap or hub mounted to a 3- to 4-inch diameter pipe that rises out of a slab floor in a basement or utility area.
 Sometimes it is mounted flush into the floor.
 In some climates, the clean-out is mounted in an in-ground fitting located just outside the foundation of the home.

 This fitting is used when a major clog is blocking the main sewer line.
 With the cap removed, a motorized auger can be used to remove a clog in the main drain.Continue to 9 of 10 below.

 09 of 10